Posted: Thu 27th Oct 2022

 Following on from the need to be honest with your coach, you should (hopefully) get a feel for how comfortable you might be with them.

 Think about making sure you clear your diary for the necessary sessions.
-Coaching sessions shouldn’t be an ‘afterthought’ that you make time for after everything else in your schedule.
+Coaching sessions shouldn't be an afterthought, or something you make time for after everything else in your schedule.

-Will you allow them to ‘challenge’ you where you might need a bit of pushing out of your comfort zone when they deem the situation necessary?
+Will you allow the coach to challenge you where you might need a bit of pushing out of your comfort zone?

-How do you envisage this relationship might be and are you willing to let them take you to the ‘Zone of uncomfortable debate’ (ZOUD), if the situation calls for it?
+How do you envisage this relationship might play out and are you willing to let them take you to the zone of uncomfortable debate (ZOUD), if the situation calls for it?